 In the Inventory of the Moveable Estate of the deceased James Strachan compiled in 1828, James Strachan was recorded as 'sometime farmer at Parkstile of Tillyfour, Oyne, and latterly residing at Mains of Tillyangus who died on the first day of June one thousand eight hundred and twenty eight years'. because James died intestate, his daughter signed an affidavit concerning his estate.
 'Aberdeen 31st July 1828.
 The above is the Inventory of the moveable estate of the deceased James Strachan, father of me Mrs Christian Strachan or Home referred to in the affidavit emitted by me as his Executive before the Commissary of Aberdeen of this date (signed) Christian Strachan'. the document goes on to confirm that Christian Strachan resided at Mains of Tillyangus, but curiously refers to her as the 'only surviving child of the deceased James Strachan sometime farmer residing at Parkstile of Tillyfour of Oyne and latterly residing at Mains of Tillyangus aforesaid and wife of Peter Home farmer there.'
 The document authorised Christian Strachan to enter into the possession and management of her father's moveable estate.
 The value of that estate was between one hundred and two hundred pounds sterling.

-In 1841 the census for Clatt Parish recorded a household of four girls and women living at Mains of Tillyangus: Christian Home, aged 55 years, Mary Home, aged 8 years, Mary Grant, aged 80 years, and Mary Anderson, aged 7 years.
+In 1841 the census for Clatt Parish recorded a household of four girls and women living at Mains of Tillyangus: Christian Home, (indexed as Christian Horne), aged 55 years, Mary Home, aged 8 years, Mary Grant, aged 80 years, and Mary Anderson, aged 7 years.
 Christian was described as 'independent', that is of independent means.
 Mary Grant was described as a 'pauper', that is having no earned or unearned income.
 Three women were born in Aberdeenshire; Mary Grant was born outside of it.

 In this group